 This step is critically important to your search engine ranking.
 To be most effective, the links must contain your targeted local search phrases in the anchor text, come from relevant sites with good page ranks, and be added gradually.
 A reputable agency which owns or controls a large number of lawyer websites can provide this service for you.

 Ranking well for several local lawyer search phrases is not hard–unless you are in a highly competitive market (e.g., Los Angeles DUI lawyer).
 But ranking well does require a fair amount of upfront work, regularly ongoing effort, some expertise, and a network of relevant lawyer sites.

 The central task of search engine optimization is to improve a site’s rankings, which means the position pages on the site appear in search engine results.
 As all of the major search engines have been adjusting their ranking algorithms recently, it is a good idea to pick through the latest news and find exactly what the industry experts advise right now to get your law firm’s website’s rankings up.

-If you run a small practice, or if you are a sole practitioner, you probably don’t have a big enough marketing budget to hire experts to do this work for you.
+If you run a small practice, or if you are a sole practitioner, you probably don’t have a big enough law firm marketing budget to hire experts to do this work for you.
 These articles from Search Engine Watch,Search Engine Journal and Search Engine Land will help you understand the current strategies to improve your rankings.